theoh-io/ROS_Autonomous_Driving/src/loomo/README.md

 # Parameters

-In this file, the user can change the most important parameters of the pipeline depending on the requirements of the test, on the server where is being launched, ...
+Inside [Loomo.launch](/launch/Loomo.launch) [pdf], users can change the most important parameters of the pipeline depending on the requirements of the test, on the server where is being launched, ...

 ## Global